needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-files.md

 The code snippet does the following:

 * Unlinks a file from a dataset.
-* Prints a success message to the console on success or an error message if the unlinking fails.
+* Displays a success message in the console or an error message if the unlinking fails.

 ### Add a UI to create files

 Add a UI to create files as follows:

-1. In your Unity Project window, go to **Assets** > **Scripts**.
+1. In the **Project** window of the Unity Editor, go to **Assets** > **Scripts**.
 2. Select and hold the `Assets/Scripts` folder.
 3. Go to **Create** > **C# Script**.
 4. Name your script `UseCaseFileCreationExampleUI`.
-5. Open the `UseCaseFileCreationExampleUI` script you created in the previous step and replace the contents of the file with the following code sample:
+5. Open the file and replace its contents with the following code sample:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseFileCreationExample.cs#Example_UIClass)]